Why Do Dogs Sleep So Much?

 As you can see, there are many things to consider when it comes to how much your dog should sleep each day.
 There is no one-size fits all answer.

 Besides age, breed and size, here are a few other things to watch out for.

-You can make sure your dog gets enough exercise by monitoring their activity and rest levels using an activity tracker for dogs.
-The device also doubles as a GPS tracker, so you can follow your dog’s every step, no matter where your adventures take you.
+Your Tractive device, for example, doubles as a GPS tracker.
+So you can follow your dog’s every step, no matter where your adventures take you.

 A dog’s health condition(s) will also affect how much they sleep.
 For example, sick or overweight dogs tend to sleep more than healthy dogs.
 If your dog seems to be sleeping more than usual, one of the following conditions could be the underlying issue:

 ⚠️ If you see big changes in your dog’s usual sleep or activity – and spot potential signs of illness in dogs – it might be worth talking to your vet.
 A Tractive GPS dog tracker can help you learn their patterns and know when something is off.

 You know how miserable sleeping on a sticky summer night can be?
 Your buddy does too.
 Dogs can get restless during hot evenings, but might find it just as hard to sleep if it’s too chilly.
 So set the AC accordingly.

 When it’s hot out, your dog may spend more of their time sleeping.
 Or, you know, just lounging around.
 Hot, muggy weather can make dogs tired and make them want to siesta.
 As long as your dog keeps a normal body temperature, a little summer lazing should be no cause for alarm.
 Especially if you know how to help your dog stay cool in summer.